DOMjudge/DOMjura/README.md

 DOMjura now requires the following software:

 * Qt5 or higher
-* DOMjudge 4.0.3 or higher or 4.1 or higher
+* DOMjudge 5.0 or higher
 * The DejaVu Sans Mono font (bold and bold oblique)

 ## Compiling